derekdreery/mixjack/README.md

 A simple mixer to allow me to use my midi controller (Novation LaunchControl XL) on linux and also to explore the new druid ui.
+Features volume faders and 3-band EQ built with 20-sample FIR filters.

 This app requires jack, but the midi support is optional.
-The eq doesn't work yet, but the faders for volume do!

 # Screenshot